andreafabrizi/DNSProxy/README.md

 ## Building

-Building is easy on Linux, Mac...
-UNIX and Windows as well.
+Build is easy on Linux, Mac...
+UNIX and Windows.
-Based on CURL C library, pthread, SSL/TLS and other strong standards.
+Based on CURL C library, pthread, SSL/TLS and various other strong standards.
-A recent version of CURL is needed to leverage HTTP/2 capabilities.
+A recent version of CURL is needed to leverage HTTP/2 capabilities (nghttp2).

 `apt-get install libcurl4-openssl-dev curl libsslcommon2-dev \
 libssl-dev ca-certs brotli gnutls-bin openssl libtlsh-dev`